-The RF drive stage is comprised of exciter circuitry within the exciter/control PWB (A1), the preamp/IPA PWB (A5) and the splitter PWB (A4).
+The RF drive stage is comprised of exciter circuitry within the exciter/control PWB (A1) and the preamp PWB (A4).

-The pre-amp/IPA PWB accepts the low level RF Drive output from the exciter/control PWB (A1).
-Its RF output is generated by the Pre-Amp V input (set at +48 V) and IPA V input (set at +48 V), as well as the and Pre-Amp Bias output and IPA Bias output from the exciter/control PWB (A1).
-The RF output level is controlled by the RF input level, generated by the exciter/control PWB.
-The output of the pre-amp/IPA PWB (nominal 75W) is applied to a directional coupler on the combiner PWB (A10), which monitors this output level.
-The directional coupler's sample is applied to the combiner interface PWB (A12).
-The IPA output is then applied to the input of the splitter PWB (A4).
-The splitter PWB splits the RF drive signal into four outputs, which are applied to the RF power stage's PA PWBs (A6 through A9).
+The pre-amp PWB accepts the low level RF Drive output from the exciter/control PWB (A1).
+Its RF output is controlled by the Pre-Amp V input (set at +48 V) and Pre-Amp Bias output from the exciter/control PWB (A1).
+The output of the pre-amp PWB (nominal 10 W) is applied to the RF power stage's PA PWB.
 Cooling air for the pre-amp PWB is provided by fan B1.